AdobeDocs/experience-platform.en/help/sources/sources-sdk/api/submit.md

 ---
 keywords: Experience Platform;home;popular topics;sources;connectors;source connectors;sources sdk;sdk;SDK
-title: Submit Your Source (Beta)
+title: Submit Your Source
 topic-legacy: overview
 description: The following document provides steps on how to test and verify a new source using the Flow Service API and integrate a new source through Sources SDK.
 hide: true
 hidefromtoc: true
 exl-id: 9e945ba1-51b6-40a9-b92f-e0a52b3f92fa
 ---
-# Submit your source (Beta)
+# Submit your source

->[!IMPORTANT]
->
->Sources SDK is currently in beta and your organization may not have access to it yet.
-The functionality described in this documentation is subject to change.

 The final step to integrating your new source to Adobe Experience Platform using [!DNL Sources SDK] is to test your source for verification.
 Once successful, you can then submit your new source by contacting your Adobe representative.